FormBucket/xander-moon/js/privacy-policy.md

 ## Do we use 'cookies'?

-Yes, cookies are a standard way to store information.
+Yes, cookies are a standard way to communicate information from server to browser and, vice versa.
 Cookies are used to transfer information from the server to the browser and to keep track of your account.
 Cookies assigned to the formbucket.com are marked secure, and can only be sent over HTTPS.

 ## Third-party disclosure